Best Business Bank Accounts for LLC: April 2026

 Why we like Bank of America:

-It has more generous transaction limits compared to other big banks.
-There's no fee for the first 200 transactions and first $7,500 in cash deposited per statement cycle.
+The basic tier business checking account has more generous transaction limits compared to other big banks.
+There's no excess transaction fee for the first 20 transactions and the first $5,000 in cash deposited per statement cycle.
 When you outgrow it, just level up to the next tier with no hassle.

 You even get cash flow projections based on your scheduled transactions.
 So you can make the best plan for your business and stay ahead of the game.